inckie/AnotherGlass/README.md

 These applications will work with their own back-ends, and in some cases, have companion applications on the mobile to offload heavy calculations, or access some specific device data.
 Also they will make use of AnotherGlass to handle initial setup and route intents.

-* Face capture/recognizer
+* Face capture/recognizer (written, but not public)
-* Better navigation directions
+* Better navigation directions (written, but not public)
 * Basic calendar agenda viewer
 * Voice recorder
 * Timer
+* Better QR2 scanner